Updated August 6, 2021

 The full report can be seen here.
 The testing methodology was "Glyphosate and AMPA Detection by UPLC-MS/MS."

-In addition to being listed a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
+In addition to being listed as a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
 Only 0.1 ppb (50 ng/L glyphosate equivalent dilution; 4 ng/kg body weight/day daily intake) was confirmed to cause liver dysfunction.
-According to the Liver Foundation 1 out of 10 American now has liver disease.
+According to the Liver Foundation, 1 out of 10 Americans now has liver disease.

-Earlier studies have demonstrated that Roundup has an endocrine disrupting effect which can lead to birth defects such as anencephaly (small or missing brain), miscarriages, and infertility.
+Earlier studies have demonstrated that Roundup has an endocrine-disrupting effect, leading to congenital disabilities such as anencephaly (small or missing brain), miscarriages, and infertility.
 The EPA knows about the negative health implications of glyphosate use but has refused to ban this harmful chemical and even permits the manufacturer to make claims that the product is safe when “used as directed.”

 Florida is a central location for growing citrus.
 Up to 3.5 million pounds of glyphosate per sq. mile has been applied in Florida over 12 years.
 The environmental impact on fish, birds, wildlife, and water quality is unknown.

-However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because of how it functions.
+However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because it functions.
 It is known as an endocrine disruptor.
-This chelator causes mineral deficiency, antibiotic, and organ damage.
+This chelator causes mineral deficiency, antibiotics, and organ damage.
 Glyphosate herbicides also inhibit enzymes and increase the impact of other toxins and heavy metals.
 Copper is often used to kill bacteria in the citrus industry.
 Copper is also toxic to sperm and is so destructive that it's commonly used in IUDs, a widely used form of birth control.
-By allowing glyphosate to be sprayed on oranges and other crops we increase the potential impact of copper and its contribution to the rapid decline of sperm quality and sterilization.
-When we offer orange juice, a favorite breakfast drink, to the males in our lives this is not a typical consideration most Americans knowingly contemplate.
+Allowing glyphosate to be sprayed on oranges and other crops increases the potential impact of copper and its contribution to the rapid decline of sperm quality and sterilization.
+When we offer orange juice, a favorite breakfast drink, to the males in our lives, this is not a typical consideration most Americans knowingly contemplate.

-1. “Glyphosate reduces water-use efficiency by 50% so it takes twice as much water with glyphosate than it would be using a bracharia grass mulch for weed control as was done by citrus growers in Brazil.
+1. “Glyphosate reduces water-use efficiency by 50%, so it takes twice as much water with glyphosate than it would be using a brachia grass mulch for weed control as was done by citrus growers in Brazil.

 Farmer educator Bob Streit added, "In reality, citrus production is down by over 50% from ten years ago due to the irrigation water being polluted by the pesticide.
-Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the contamination of both the soil and water.
-The chelation effect is weakening the trees so much that they are being killed by weak bacteria."
+Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the soil and water contamination.
+The chelation effect is weakening the trees so much that weak bacteria are killing them."